LassoSoft/LassoGuide/lasso_guide_source/api/ljapi-overview.rst

 Java Object Member Method Walk Through
 --------------------------------------

-Once again all the communication is done using the ``java_jvm_getenv`` method that wraps the Lasso instance's ``java_jnienv`` object.
+Once again all the communication is done using the `java_jvm_getenv` method, which wraps the Lasso instance's java_jnienv object.

 #.
-The first line of code gets the specified Java class and stores Lasso
+The first line of code gets the specified Java class and stores a Lasso
-   ``jobject`` into the local variable "class".
-The value that gets passed to ``FindClass`` is the fully qualified class name signature (or array type signature).
+   jobject into the local variable "class".
+The value that gets passed to `~java_jvm_getenv->FindClass` is the fully qualified class name signature (or array type signature).
 For more information, see `<http://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/functions.html#wp16027>`_
    ::